lcompilers/lpython/doc/src/rebasing.md

     Implementing tuples in LLVM backend

 ```
-here, we want make our commits as a bunch of batches.
+here, we want to make our commits as a bunch of batches.

-we will rebasing with main with interactive option `git rebase main -i`.
+we will rebase with main with the interactive option `git rebase main -i`.

 but first create a backup branch before doing this interactive rebase.